isawnyu/isaw-papers-ereaders/index.md

 # ISAW Papers Articles for E-Readers

-This page is a preliminary presentation of ePub and Mobi files generated from the open-content scholarly Journal *ISAW Papers*.
+This page is a preliminary presentation of ePub and Mobi files generated from the open-content journal *ISAW Papers*.
 The articles can be read online or downloaded to a computer or tablet.

 The journal is accessible online here : <a href="http://isaw.nyu.edu/publications/isaw-papers">http://isaw.nyu.edu/publications/isaw-papers</a>.